Jatin4224/100xMatch/README.md

 -add required, unique, lowercase,min,minLength,trim -add default
 -create a custom validate function for gender
--improve db schema - put all appropriate validations on each field in schema.
--Add timestamps to the user schema.
+-improve db schema - put all appropriate validations on each field in schema -Add timestamps to the user schema
+-ADD API level validations on patch request and signup post api -add api validation for each field
+-install validator
+-explore validator librariesread documentation